didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 3. Add resource to catalog

-Added `SG-Finance-App-Access` as a resource inside `IAM-Lab-Catalog` via the Resources tab.
+Added `SG-Finance-App-Access` as a resource inside `IAM-Lab-Catalog` from the Resources tab.

 ![Catalog resources](03-catalog-resources.png)